yakin68/ozgur-yazilim-tasg/README copy.md

 git clone https://github.com/yakin68/ozgur-yzl-tasg.git
 ```

-* Connect to the [Spring Petclinic Microservices Application] {https://github.com/yakin68/ozgur-yzl-tasg.git} repo and copy the Spring Petclinic Microservices Application to the repo we created.
+* Connect to the [Spring Petclinic Microservices Application] {https://github.com/spring-projects/spring-petclinic.git} repo and copy the Spring Petclinic Microservices Application to the repo we created.
 If you want, you can "fork" or download the repo.

-* What should be taken into consideration here is to delete the ".git" directory in the "git clone https://github.com/yakin68/ozgur-yzl-tasg.git" locale clone when copying the application. must.
+* What should be taken into consideration here is to delete the ".git" directory in the "Spring Petclinic Microservices Application" report and the ".git" directory in the "git clone https://github.com/yakin68/ozgur-yzl-tasg.git" locale clone when copying the application. must.
 Otherwise, you may receive errors on the project.
 You need to do this if you want the project to be yours and you want to make changes to it.

 ```bash
 cd ozgur-yzl-tasg